-A beautifully designed interior not only enhances the function of your home, but also sets the mood or feeling while shining a light on your unique personality and tastes.
+A beautifully designed storage system not only enhances the function of your home, but also sets the mood or feeling while shining a light on your unique personality and tastes.

 To reflect the various aesthetics that have become popular in interior design, we offer a wide range of favorite styles including Modern, Traditional, Contemporary, French and more.
-Personalize your custom unit by sticking to the classic elements of your style or mix and match to create your own fashion statement.
+Personalize your custom closets and storage systems by sticking to the classic elements of your style or mix and match to create your own fashion statement.

 Closet Factory designers begin by working with you to assess your space.
 After basic measurements are made, together we will create an organizational layout based off what you store in that particular space and how you use it.
 Once we have optimized the functionality of your space, our designers then move onto the next step: creating a style that enhances your personality and tastes.